Extraltodeus/Skimmed_CFG/README.md

 ## Tips:

-- The "Razor skim" toggle may give interesting results...
 - The skimming scale is basically how much do you like them burned.
 3 was the intended scale but suit to your needs.
 - The SDE samplers can still burn a little but much less
 - The SDE samplers can still totaly do nonsense with low steps